CosmosSwift/swift-coin/README.md

 ## Contributing

-Check out [CONTRIBUTING.md](https://github.com/cosmosswift/swift-coin/blob/master/CONTRIBUTING.md) for more information on how to help with **swift-abci**.
+Check out [CONTRIBUTING.md](https://github.com/cosmosswift/swift-coin/blob/master/CONTRIBUTING.md) for more information on how to help with **swift-coin**.

 ## Contributors